jhamarfrost/SuperCMDs/README.md

 SuperCMDs
 =========

 This is a simple commands script that you easily plop in your place and use.
+SuperCMDs is currently being rewritten, once it is done, it will have new features, such as auto-updating.
+It will make use of metatables.

 How to use
 ==========